-In September 2011 I visited the Malaysian part of Borneo.
+In September 2011 I visited Southeast Asia again durinng a trip to the Malaysian part of Borneo.
+Malaysia is a member of the Commonwealth of Nations.
 The Malaysian part of Borneo consists of two states, Sabah and Sarawak.
 Most of my time was spent in Sabah, only Mulu was located in Sarawak.
 The main draw to Borneo were of course Orangutans, but I also wanted to see other endemic animals and plants.
 I did get to see a lot of that, but not everything.

 I had arranged for a private tour through Asia Transpacific Journeys (see itinerary).
 The local guides were from various local travel agencies.
 As described below, the organization of the whole trip was perfect, I was very satisfied with Asia Transpacific Journeys, as well as the local travel agencies.

 After a long flight from Boston through Chicago, and Seoul, South Korea, I arrived in Kota Kinabalu (often just called KK), Sabah, Malaysia late at night.
 As usual, the first indication of the success or failure of a trip is whether the representative from the travel agency is waiting for me.
 He was right there when I arrived with a minibus and driver.
 He was a representative of Borneo Adventure.
 Like all travel agencies during my trip they were very efficient, punctual and knowledgeable.

 The first couple of nights I stayed at the Novotel in KK.
 It was a luxurious hotel with a large suite with separate air conditioning in the two rooms.
 It is located in a new shopping mall.
 I had dinner in a restaurant in that mall.
 It was very expensive, a glass of beer was US$7.00.

 On the first day in KK I did a city tour with my local guide.
 KK is a fairly modern city with quite a few very modern shopping malls.
 It has about 600,000 inhabitants.
 The airport in KK is very new and modern.